nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 title: EduTuTu User Guide
 ---

-**EduTUTU** is a desktop application designed to streamline contact management for tuition centers, making it easier to organise and access student information.
+**EduTUTU** is a desktop application designed to streamline contact management for private tutors, making it easier to organise and access student information.
 Optimised for use through a [Command Line Interface (CLI)](#cli-command-line-interface) while incorporating the convenience of a [Graphical User Interface (GUI)](#gui-graphical-user-interface), EduTUTU allows you to manage student details with speed and efficiency.
-Whether you’re handling student registrations, updating records, or searching for students, EduTUTU helps you complete these tasks more quickly than traditional applications, making it an ideal solution for tuition center administrators.
+Whether you’re handling student registrations, updating records, or searching for students, EduTUTU helps you complete these tasks more quickly than traditional applications, making it an ideal solution for private tutors.

 ***